 - Create a personalized study plan to keep yourself accountable

-- Work through three (3) full-length HiSET practice tests, with detailed answers and explanations to every question
+- Work through two full-length HiSET practice tests, with detailed answers and explanations to every question

 - Take notes on question type and content

 - Earn knowledge points to make studying fun

 - Discover your strengths as well as your weaknesses so you can focus your studies

 - Best for: test takers already comfortable with the covered content, but need practice to perfect their skills and pacing for test day